-What is a Qualified Domestic Relations Order?
+What is a Qualified Domestic Relations Order (QDRO)?

-Retirement benefits are a property interest that can hold a significant amount of value.
-The filing of a Qualified Domestic Relations Order (QDRO) is the means by which a spouse seeks to secure a portion of the proceeds of a non-government based retirement benefit plan held by the other spouse.
-A QDRO allows a spouse to receive income from any retirement benefits accrued by their spouse during the course of their marriage.
-The spouse that holds the benefit (the plan) is referred to as the participant, while the spouse seeking to secure the right to payment from the benefit is the alternate payee.
-Filing a QDRO orders the party that administers the payments from the plan (typically the employer) to allocate a portion for the alternate payee spouse.
+Retirement benefits can hold a significant amount of value, so it’s important to divide them accurately.
+By filing a qualified domestic relations order (QDRO), a spouse seeks to secure a portion of the proceeds of a non-government based retirement benefit plan held by the other spouse.
+In other words, a QDRO allows a spouse (alternate payee) to receive income from any retirement benefits accrued (the plan) by their spouse (the participant) during the course of their marriage.
+More specifically, filing a QDRO orders the party that administers the payments from the plan, typically the employer, to allocate a portion to the alternate payee.

 How Do I File a QDRO?

 The process of filing a QDRO is complex.
 While the paperwork may seem straightforward upon first glance, the laws concerning QDROs are intricate.
 Plus, regulations can shift depending on the type of retirement benefit you are dealing with.
 Furthermore, failure to enter information correctly may result in an unenforceable agreement.
 Therefore, it is important to identify each spouse’s type of retirement plan and the accompanying paperwork.

 If you need help preparing the necessary forms for a qualified domestic relations order or any other legal action, consider hiring A People’s Choice.
 We have decades of experience helping our clients prepare required legal forms.
 Plus, we assist them throughout the entire legal process without the extra stress or expense of an attorney.
 Reach out to our offices today and let the team at A People’s Choice do the heavy lifting for you.